mas-bandwidth/gafferongames/content/post/client_server_connection.md

 This means that TCP delivers all packets reliably and in-order, so it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't)* are resent over the network.

-For example, if the server sends updates 10 times per-second, the following packets are sent to a client:
+For example, if the server sends 10 updates per-second, the following packets are sent to a client:

         t = 10.0
         t = 10.1